 PRP vs PRF treatments – What’s the difference?

 If you have been researching cosmetic medicine, you will no doubt have come across two terms, PRP and PRF.
-Both are incredibly popular treatments for a wide range of conditions and have medical as well as cosmetic applications.
+Both are increasingly popular treatments for a wide range of conditions and have medical as well as cosmetic applications.

 But what are they and what’s the difference between them?